Chang’an Small Restaurant Chapter 5

 Shen Shaoguang looked at this "home" she had never lived in, and was reminded of her own home; she couldn’t help but feel somewhat melancholy.

-For lunch, she simply kneaded some noodles, added some leafy vegetables, and topped it with a poached egg; a simple bowl of Hand-pulled-dough noodles.
-Before eating, Shen Shaoguang added two spoonfuls of homemade garlic chili sauce, which added a bit of complexity in flavor.
+For lunch, she simply kneaded some noodles, added some leafy vegetables, and topped them with a poached egg; a simple bowl of hand-pulled-dough noodles.
+Before eating, Shen Shaoguang added two spoonfuls of her homemade garlic chili sauce, which added a bit of complexity in flavor.

 After her meal, Shen Shaoguang took a quick afternoon nap.
 Once refreshed, she got up and began to work on a more tedious snack.